 Even Google’s own “Zero touch enrollment” for Android Enterprise devices is not truly zero-touch, requiring some level of user input in order to connect to the internet and start the enrollment process.

 With Esper Foundation for Android, you can build truly seamless, touchless provisioning (let us show you).
 Just ask our customers, one of whom is dropshipping devices straight into the field — power it on, and the device handles the rest, using our predefined configuration options in Foundation.

 With Foundation, your device can immediately connect and provision on boot, and you can immediately begin managing it — a key consideration as more businesses explore the possibilities of 5G.
 From there, you can push app updates, pull device info, reboot, or start an OTA.
 That is true zero-touch.

 How bad would a migration to Esper from my MDM actually be?

 Not very!
 Nobody likes migrations, but we’ve worked to ensure the process for switching to Esper from your existing MDM solution is as simple as possible.
 We can get your existing Android fleet up and running in the Esper console (FYI: we can support very old versions of Android, all the way back to 4.4), potentially in a matter of days.

 Want to know more about what we’re building?

 And did I mention that this is just the tip of the iceberg?
-Esper is certainly happy to replace or augment your existing MDM, but we can offer so much more.
+Esper is certainly happy to replace or augment your Android MDM, but we can offer so much more.
 Have a question?
 Just wondering how you can try Esper out?
 Want to build Foundation for a device in your lab?
 Get in touch and set up a demo, we’re happy to help.